What Is Gum Recession?

 Cosmetic troubles may be unnecessary to correct, but problems stemming from gum recession are especially important to deal with.
 Gum recession occurs from poor oral habits, and a condition called periodontal disease which slowly destroys all the supporting tissues of the teeth, eventually making them fall out.
-This is why if you notice your gums becoming recessed over time, then it is important to have them checked.
-Dr. Barney will give you a full oral examination to determine whether you will require, or are qualified for treatment.
+This is why if you notice your gums becoming recessed over time, then it is important to schedule a dental examination.
+Dr. Kenneth Barney will give you a full oral examination to determine whether you will require, or qualify for treatment.

 There are a number of reasons that people have trouble with the length of their gums.
 These can include:

-- Genetics – Having gums that go too far down on your top teeth, or up on your bottom teeth, makes some people feel inadequate about their appearance.
+- Genetics – Having gums that go too far down on your top teeth, or too far up on your bottom teeth, makes some people feel inadequate about their appearance.

 - Health problems – Some health issues can cause gum tissue to degrade.

 - Medications – Certain medications can affect your oral health.
-If there is any outlined risk of this in your medications, it is a good idea to speak with your dentist.
+If there is any outlined risk of this in your medications, it is a good idea to speak with Dr. Barney.